umark7/Finstagram-V2/README.md

 # Finstagram
-Finstagram is a photo sharing app similar to Instagram but using Parse as its backend.
+Finstagram is a photo sharing app similar to Instagram, but made from scratch with a full backend and frontend.
+**V1** was an implementation of the backend and a basic frontend to set up the site.
+**V2** brings in a fully working backend and frontend, with options to post pictures, videos, comments, and profile viewing!
+**V3** is currently in the works and will add: better, fluid UI/UX similar to Instagram, reduced latency timings for accessing the app by hosting on Heroku, and a "Explore" feature!

-Time spent: **10** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories